 The 2012 Plan provides that the administrator may set the period during which an option or a share appreciation right can be exercised and may determine that an option or a share appreciation right may not be exercised for a specified period after it is granted.
 Such vesting can be based on criteria selected by the administrator.
 At any time after the grant of an option or a share appreciation right, the administrator may, in its sole discretion and subject to the terms and conditions it determines, accelerate the period during which an option or a share appreciation right vests.
-No portion of an option or a share appreciation right exercisable at the termination of service of an option or a share appreciation right holder with our company or subsidiaries can become exercisable afterwards, unless otherwise provided by the administrator.
+No portion of an option or a share appreciation right holder with our company or subsidiaries can become exercisable afterwards, unless otherwise provided by the administrator.
+On December 16, 2016, our board of directors approved acceleration of vesting of an additional 30% of options granted and removal of restrictions of an additional 30% of the restricted shares awarded.
+The vesting periods, vesting schedules and all other terms for the unvested Options and Restricted Shares remained unchanged.